 Assume that the mature grubs that are found in the soil during April will start pupating in late summer to early fall and the emergence of adults from these pupae will begin in the following May/June provided that they are completing their life cycle in a year.

 Therefore, April is the best month to treat turfgrass lawns with a mixture of beneficial entomopathogenic Steinernema carpocapsae and Heterorhabditis bacteriophora nematodes (Photo 3) and kill the mature grubs (and pupae) so that they will not pupate in the soil and there will be no emergence of adults in May or June.

 For effective killing of mature grubs of May/June beetles, apply 25,000 beneficial nematodes per square foot area of turfgrass using water cans with sprinkler heads in the late April or early May.
 Apply nematodes early in the morning or late in the evening so that they will not be exposed to UV light as it kills them instantly.
 Since nematodes need a film of water for their movement in the soil, immediately irrigate all the nematode treated area.

 When beneficial nematodes are applied to the turfgrass, they will locate mature grubs and then enter into their body cavity via natural openings like mouth, anus and breathing pores.
-Once in the body cavity, Steinernema carpocapsae and Heterorhabditis bacteriophora nematodes will release symbiotic bacteria called Xenorhabdus nematophilus and Photorhabdus luminescens, respectively in the grub’s blood where bacteria multiply and cause septicaemia and kill mature grubs within 48 hours after infection and stop the emergence of adults of May/June beetles.
+Once in the body cavity, Steinernema carpocapsae and Heterorhabditis bacteriophora nematodes will release symbiotic bacteria called Xenorhabdus nematophilus and Photorhabdus luminescens, respectively in the grub’s blood.
+In the blood, bacteria multiply and cause septicemia and kill mature grubs within 48 hours after infection and stop the emergence of adults of May/June beetles.